rozdun/the-internet/README.md

-Automated tests for https://the-internet.herokuapp.com/ using Playwright with Typescript.
+Automated tests for web elements on https://the-internet.herokuapp.com/ using Playwright with Typescript.

 Notable examples:
 | The Internet Feature | Tests |